Does any of this sound familiar?

 Here are two unfortunate truths . . .

-1. Most midlife coaches can help you live your best life.
-But it’s not enough.
+1. Midlife coaches can help you live your best life.
+But that’s not enough.

-What good is all that self-improvement if it doesn’t serve anyone but you?
+What good is self-improvement if it doesn’t serve anyone but you?
+This is often the source of feeling adrift and without a real sense of purpose.

 2. There is no other community like this one.

-The Awakened Women Mentors Community offers both personal growth and investment in our human family through mentorship.
+The Awakened Women Mentors Community offers both personal growth and investment in our human family through wisdom-keeping and wisdom-sharing.
+You’ll not find that combination anywhere else.
+That’s unfortunate.
+But—

-And here’s the secret: In order to be a mentor, all you need to do is be yourself.
+In order to be a sharer of wisdom, all you need to do it be your Self.
+Your most grounded, compassionate, and authentic Self.

 Living in this way makes a tremendous impact on the world.